Primary tabs

 Teaching

 All MPhil students in the Department of Archaeology take a Research Skills module and write a dissertation (15,000 words maximum).
-Students also select a combination of one-term long modules and two-term long modules making up a total equivalent to three-year-long modules appropriate to their chosen MPhil option in consultation with their supervisor and the MPhil coordinator.
+For each option, students will choose from a list of mandatory and optional modules a combination of one-term modules and two-term modules, making up a total equivalent of three two-term modules (possible combinations include one two-term module and four one-term modules, two two-term modules and two one-term modules, and three two-term modules).
 Average class hours are variable according to programme.

 Feedback

-Students receive written feedback on all assessed essays and reports from internal markers via the Postgraduate administrator.
+Students receive written feedback on all assessed coursework via the teaching administrator.
 Final marks are made available to students following the final examiners meeting in September/October.

 Students are invited to group meetings throughout the year to discuss progress and concerns in order to address issues as and when they arise.